Eternal Terra Ear International

 The oddities that lend personality to a room can be stripped away by capital-driven enterprise, and a place can look very different from generation to generation, but unless the minds of the people who inhabit a space are altered beyond repair, what we build and how we do it will always be a practice intrinsic to the human condition.”

-----Chloe Aiko Stark, Painter & Fundraiser based in Los Angeles
+----Chloe Aiko Stark, in Los Angeles

 Color Theory of Mediation by Gesine Otto